Historical Timeline

 - 2003 To honor former mayors William B. Hartsfield and Maynard H. Jackson, Atlanta City Council changed the name of the airport to Hartsfield-Jackson Atlanta International Airport.

-- 2004 Chick-fil-A College Football Hall of Fame and National Center for Civil and Human Rights opened.
+- 2004 Chick-fil-A College Football Hall of Fame and National Center for Civil and Human Rights opened in Pemberton Place.

 - 2017 Georgia Dome was demolished and Mercedes-Benz Stadium opened.